iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > This app will damage your phone's battery.
 I've been using it for months now but have steadily noticed that my phone is not lasting a full day anymore, initially blamed my usage but it was suggested to me that the app may be the cause.
 I checked in with others who I encouraged to also download this app and they have had the same issue.
 I uninstalled several days ago and my battery life has not improved so it appears to be permanent.
 I now feel responsible for damaging mine and my friends phones.<br> :date: __2021-02-17 11:29:24__

 > After having used this app religiously for many years without any problems.
 They now change your selected project to coronavirus against your will or knowledge.
 It doesn't matter what project you select.
 They will secretly change it to coronavirus.
 I have now deleted this app as I find it unethical.<br> :date: __2021-02-05 04:35:19__

-> Good concept.
-My problem is that it kicks in whenever the phone is charging, not desirable when plugged into a powerbank.
-I use my phone as cycling computer and also with maps and use a powerbank so i can have the screen on all the time.
-If dreamlabs kicks in it drains the powerbank and phone battery at an amazing rate.
-It would help if it was possible to define the time period when dreamlab is active so it is restricted to overnight charging time.
-Running too often when not wanted so uninstall<br> :date: __2021-01-28 18:26:03__